adymaharana/ObesityDL/README.md

 Data and code repository for the paper available at: https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2698635

-The code was written in R and Python 2.7
+The code was written in R and Python 2.7 (but should work fairly well with Python 3.x too.)

 Users of these code and data should cite *Maharana, A. and Nsoesie, E.O., 2018.
 Use of deep learning to examine the association of the built environment with prevalence of neighborhood adult obesity.
 JAMA network open, 1(4), pp.e181535-e181535.*